A Hyperactive FRB Pinpointed in an SMC-Like Satellite Host Galaxy: Analysis and Results

-In this work, we present the milliarcsecond-precision EVN localization of \ronefourseven\ ($\sim90 \times 30$\,mas, 1-$\sigma$), representing a several-hundred-fold improvement in sky-area uncertainty over the previous MeerKAT position \citep{Tian_2024_MNRAS}.
-At $z=0.1300$, this corresponds to $\lesssim100$\,pc precision, firmly placing the FRB source $0.5$\,kpc ($0.6\,R_e$) from its dwarf host nucleus.
+Finally, we note that the relative properties of the two galaxies are consistent with expectations for a satellite-central system.
+The FRB host has a stellar mass over one-tenth that of the central galaxy, in line with typical satellite-central mass ratios in group environments \citep[][]{2013ApJ...770...57B,2015ApJ...804..136W}.
+It is also $\sim 90 \times 30$\,mas, $1\sigma$), representing a couple-thousand-fold improvement in sky-area uncertainty over the previous MeerKAT position \citep{Tian_2024_MNRAS}.
+At $z=0.130287$, this corresponds to $\lesssim100$\,pc precision, firmly placing the FRB source $0.5$\,kpc ($0.6\,R_e$) from its dwarf host nucleus.
 Although ground-based imaging cannot yet resolve its immediate environment, space-based instruments such as \textit{Hubble Space Telescope} and \textit{James Webb Space Telescope}, or high-resolution ALMA observations, could search for coincident star clusters or giant molecular clouds, thereby discriminating between young magnetar and compact merger progenitors.
 We also confirm positional agreement (within $13$\,mas) with the PRS candidate presented by \cite{bruni_2025_aa}, but do not comment further on the nature of the PRS using our EVN data because they do not reach a sufficient depth or calibration accuracy.